hawkwynd/pi-tube/README.md

 ## The relationship Schema:
 A customer can have many campaigns.

 A campaign can have many clients.

 A client can have many videos.

+## This README is a work in progress.
+Updates are coming.